Lisa McCune: Later career (2000–present)

 On 5 April 2008, she began her role of Sarah Brown in the major stage production Guys and Dolls, playing for 20 weeks at the Princess Theatre in Melbourne before being revived for a Sydney season at the Capitol Theatre on 12 March 2009.

 In 2010, she appeared as Jean in the MTC production of Sarah Ruhl's Dead Man's Cell Phone.
 McCune also appeared as the celebrity guest in the reasonably-priced ute/car in season 3, episode 1 of Top Gear Australia in August.
 She appeared alongside Richard Roxburgh in season 1, episode 2 of the television series Rake, which aired in November.

 McCune starred Dr. Sam Stewart in Reef Doctors, an Australian television drama series that ran 9 June 2013 to 7 September 2013.

 In 2014, she starred as Anna Leonowens in Opera Australia's production of the Rodgers and Hammerstein musical The King and I, playing opposite Teddy Tahu Rhodes in Brisbane and Sydney, and Lou Diamond Phillips in Melbourne.

 In 2015, McCune recorded "The Unbearable Price of War", a duet with Lee Kernaghan for his album Spirit of the Anzacs.
 Later that year, she joined David Hobson, Teddy Tahu Rhodes, and Greta Bradman for a concert tour, From Broadway to La Scala, of the five Australian mainland state capitals.

 In 2018, she appeared in the Network Ten comedy How to Stay Married with Peter Helliar.
 In 2019, McCune appeared in 33 Variations at the Comedy Theatre, Melbourne, opposite Ellen Burstyn.
 McCune played Gertrude in Bell Shakespeare's 2020 production of Hamlet at the Sydney Opera House, the Canberra Theatre Centre and the Arts Centre Melbourne.
 In 2022, she appeared as Elizabeth Laine in Girl from the North Country at the Sydney Festival, and then in Adelaide and Melbourne.

+In 2024, McCune appeared in ABC kids show Planet Lulin.

+In August 2024, McCune won the twenty-first season of Dancing with the Stars Australia with professional dance partner Ian Waite.
+The pair won following an in-studio audience vote against fellow finalists Samantha Jade and Ant Middleton.
+Their two final routines received scores of 40 and 39 out of a possible 40.

+In 2025, McCune was one of 5 contestants on season 4 of Taskmaster Australia.

 Personal life

 McCune married Tim Disney, a film technician who was part of the Blue Heelers crew, on 18 February 2000.
 They have three children, born in 2001, 2003 and 2005.
 McCune confirmed in 2020 that Disney was her ex-husband but they continue to co-habitate and co-parent.
-In 2021, McCune said she was "happily single", in an interview with Australian Women's Weekly.
+In 2021, McCune said she was "happily single", in an interview with The Australian Women's Weekly.